Tutorbird/algorithms_and_data_structures/README.md

 Current Progress = Week 3/5 for Algorithm Toolbox

 This README is more or less to see how much I can learn in a short time.

+Feel free to look at commits to take a look at the thought process behind some things.